This post may contain affiliate links. Read my full disclosure policy.

 How to make Muesli!
-A healthier, lower-calorie, sugar-free, oil-free, cholesterol-lowering alternative to granola, that can be made-ahead with ingredients you probably already have, and best of all- no cooking required!
-Vegan and Gluten free!
+A healthier, lower-calorie, sugar-free, oil-free, cholesterol-lowering alternative to granola, that can be made ahead with ingredients you probably already have, and best of all, no cooking required!
+Vegan and Gluten-free, in just 10 minutes.

-MuElsi Ingredients:
+MuElsi Ingredients

-How to make Muesli:
+How to make Muesli

 This Muesli recipe makes enough for 8 cups which will get you through 2 weeks of breakfast.
 A nice make-ahead breakfast to have on hand when time is short and life is busy.

-WAys to Serve Muesli
+Ways to Serve Muesli

-• With fresh berries or fruit
+• Add fresh berries or fruit

 • Sprinkle with nutmeg or cinnamon